For those who are unfamiliar with Taoism, Taoism is, by its very nature, unlimited, infinite, and is based on absolutely no beliefs.

 This cannot be so because, in order for the mind to know that it’s thinking, there must be something to differentiate itself from the thought.

-Then the moment you wake up “OH!
-That was only a dream” but you ONLY knew that you had a dream, once you woke up from that dream.
-See the comparison: there is a dream versus no-dream, or awakeness.
+“OH!!
+That was only a dream”, but you ONLY knew that you were in a dream once you woke up from that dream.

-Just like that dream, there must be a comparison to know that you are thinking.
-So then what must that comparison be?
+Just like that dream, there must be a comparison to know what you’re thinking.
+So then, what must that comparison be?

-The opposite of thinking, is of course to not think, which are still a part of a one reality, the yin and yang.
+The opposite of thinking, is, of course, to not think, which is still a part of one reality, the yin and yang.

-It doesn’t matter if you call it a spiritual awakening, spiritual enlightenment, those are insignificant regarding the Tao, which has no business with ideas.
+It doesn’t matter if you call it a spiritual awakening or spiritual enlightenment, those are insignificant regarding the TAO, which has no business with ideas.

 Imagine for a second if there was no such thing as space.
 How would any objects appear without space?

-And in order for that space to be, that means you, who you are cannot then not be the thoughts.
+And in order for that space to be, that means you, who you are, cannot then be the thoughts.

 Now, again to go back to the dream metaphor, imagine you went to bed at night and began to dream.

-Now imagine that you began to dream until physical mind/body death UNTIL you realized inside of that dream that you were not the dream characteristics, appearances, characters, individualities, or personalities, and more broadly so the mind that projected all those dream traits.
+Meaning no more body and or mind, UNTIL you realized inside of that dream that you were not the dream characteristics, appearances, characters, individualities, or personalities, and more broadly the mind that projected all those dream traits.

-Until you had awakened to your true nature (not the dream), you would of course be alive still, but you would barely notice it.
+Once you have awakened to your true nature (not the dream), you would, of course, be still alive, but you would barely notice it.

-Well, like that dream at night, unless you realized through the body, through the cells, the flesh, and particles that you are NOT the thoughts, then you will continue to be trapped inside of the dream of thought, and never wake up.
+Well, like that dream at night, unless you realize through the body, through the cells, the flesh, and particles that you are NOT the thoughts, then you will continue to be trapped inside of the dream of thought and never wake up.

-You will of course still be alive, but just like being trapped in that dream, will barely notice it.
+You will, of course, still be alive, but just like being trapped in that dream, you will barely notice it.